bazmonk/digigurdy-baz/bitmaps/README.md

 These are the individual xbm files from which the bitmaps in the header files originated.
 They are just here for people wanting to modify them to save having to re-extract them from the code.

-Also included here are the GIMP XCF files that the bitmaps came from.
+Also included here are the original GIMP XCF files that the bitmaps came from.
 With them you can edit the text like I did when I created the bitmaps and match the font/style.